 Your new business may have a promising product and high-value clients, but if they don’t pay for your goods and services, then your venture could quickly fail.
-Therefore managing your invoicing is a vital part of running any business.
+Therefore managing your small business invoicing is a vital part of running any business.
 Having a comprehensive understanding of what needs to be included in an invoice and common billing mistakes can also benefit your cash flow.

 While it’s every business owner’s dream to be paid immediately, payments are often delayed by inaccurate or incomplete invoices.
-Indeed, Sage recently conducted a study which found that around 17% of all payments to SMEs are late and on average these companies spend 15 days a year chasing late payments.
+Indeed, Sage Business Cloud Accounting recently conducted a study which found that around 17% of all payments to SMEs are late and on average these companies spend 15 days a year chasing late payments.

 These are the 13 essential elements that are needed on an invoice for it to meet VAT regulations: